Facing COVID-19 together

 Our industry partners Medibank and Optus joined forces with La Trobe to fund COVID-19 research projects.
 Proposals were sought for projects centred around the theme ‘promoting health and wellbeing’ with fast turnaround times and immediate impact.

 The three successful projects focus on the wellbeing impacts of working from home, telerehabilitation for cancer patients and virtual care technologies.
-Read more about these and other research projects we’re working on with Medibank at our research page.
+Read more about these and other research projects we’re working on with Medibank at on our driving health research page.

 Live Better at Home